phanaster/BP-for-Ruby/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## About me :

+I am a Ruby Newbie and i like to try ideas.
+If i have fundamental flaws or when i'm missing best practices please tell me , i am eager to learn !